Cereba - AI Powered Onboarding Setup

 What We Measured

-• Funnel completion rates and drop-off at each step
+Funnel completion rates and drop-off points at each step.

 What Surprised Us

-Many users started but didn’t finish setup in a single session.
-Some would return days later.
-Others said they weren’t “ready” to use AI or didn’t know how it would help.
+Many users began setup but didn’t complete it in a single session.
+Some returned days later, while others expressed they weren’t “ready” to use AI or didn’t understand how it could help their business.Misaligned user assumptions

 We initially designed for GoHighLevel users and digital agencies.
-In reality, most users were small business owners without websites or CRM tools.
-Some didn’t yet have a clear marketing process, which shaped their perception of AI’s usefulness.
+In practice, most users were small business owners without websites or CRM tools.
+Many didn’t have a clearly defined marketing process, which shaped how they perceived the usefulness of AI.

 What We Learned

-• We need to focus on AI education, not just efficiency
+A need to focus on educating users about AI capabilities, not just streamlining the process.

 First personality creation experience.